hpaluch/tcl5916-two-digit-display/README.md

 # Connecting TLC5916 to Interfaces

 There are following subprojects:
-* [Connecting 7-segment 2-digit display to TCL5916][Connecting 7-segment 2-digit display to TCL5916] - connecting
+* [Connecting TLC5916 to PC using LC 341A USB adapter][Connecting TLC5916 to PC using LC 341A USB adapter] -segment 2-digit display to TCL5916][Connecting 7-segment 2-digit display to TCL5916] - connecting
   this board to PC with USB adapter